rjhintz/git_workflows/gitflow_ogaws.md

 ## Contribution Process

-There is a 3 step process for contributions:
+There is a 3 step process for contributions when using git and an editor like Vim or Atom:

 * Commit changes to a git branch.
 * Create a GitHub Pull Request for your change,